Construction Of The Suez Canal, Short Route To India, 1868 Photo

-Did you know- the Suez Canal was built by a French diplomat Ferdinand De Lesseps.
+Did you know- the Suez Canal was built by a French diplomat, Ferdinand De Lesseps.

 Photo Details